 DWT just made it a whole lot easier for FEDLINK libraries to provide a single search box for their patrons to access their subscription databases.
 Through FEDLINK, federal libraries can purchase DWT’s next generation Explorit Everywhere! federated search at a reduced price, bringing top-notch, intuitive features directly to their users.
 With a focus on accessibility, ranking and speedy return of results, librarians can watch the queries roll in through our statistics module, or simply download metrics every month to show a successful ROI.

 Ready to get started?
-Check out our page on the Federal Library & Information Network Contracting/Vendor Products & Services pages.
+Check out our page on the Federal Library & Information Network Contracting/Vendor Products & Services pages and read our Press Release here.
 We welcome your library to our “State of the Search”.

 Happy customers?
 That’s our specialty.
 Here is one: the oldest circulating law library in New York City, the New York Law Institute